 - Driver Medical Evaluation form―This is required to be filled out by disabled licensees in order to maintain the ability to drive.
 It is also designed to indicate and to establish any specific disabilities that might require a special class of license to be issued.

 Commercial Driver's License-Related Forms

 - Medical Examination Report ―This is required for all applicants applying for a CDL and intending to obtain work as an interstate driver.

 Driving and Vehicle Record Forms

 - Driver History and Privacy Disclosure Release ―This document allows a driver to obtain their driving records; it can also allow access to other licensees' records with permission.

 - Release for Driving Record & Personal Information ―This is a document for third parties requesting records for a driver.

 - Vehicle Record Privacy and Disclosure Release form―Essentially permits third parties to request driving records for individuals, except in this case it is titled "motor vehicle records."

 Registration and Title Forms

 These procedures are handled at the county level through the treasurer's office (registration) and the clerk's office (titling).
-There are 23 counties comprising the scenic landscape of Wyoming, and although most policies regarding registration and titling a vehicle are standardized, there is not a set list of forms available.
+Although most policies regarding registration and titling a vehicle are standardized, there is not a set list of forms available.